Formulation trials with Ibuprofen DC100 for direct compression

 Formulation trials with Ibuprofen

-Let’s now compare tablet formulations of Ibuprofen and the granulated form of the drug, illustrated by Ibuprofen DC100.
-Thereby, a focus will be set on the compression runs, which turned out to be an issue of the conventional drug.
+Let’s now compare tablet formulations of conventional Ibuprofen with the granulated form, Ibuprofen DC100, focusing specifically on compression runs, which have proven problematic for the conventional drug.

 Formulation 1 %